How to find the best properties for sale in Lisbon

 Why buy property for sale in Lisbon Portugal?

-Property for sale in Lisbon prices, considering the numbers from the last decade, are stable or ascending.
+The price of property for sale in Lisbon, considering the numbers from the last decade, are stable or ascending.
 There is continuous growth in public and private investment in the city due to its economic potential.

 What area has the best property for sale in Lisbon city Portugal?